sparkflows/sparkflows-docs/docs/databricks/reading-writing.rst

    :width: 60%

-Write to Databricks Table in Workflow
+Write to Databricks Table in a Workflow
 ---------------------------------------

 In the workflow use the processor 'SaveDatabricksTable'.
-It will allow you to save tables to Databricks.
+It will allow you to save data to tables to Databricks.

 Workflow